Updated on 16.9.2024

 Check for any announcements

 In some situations, a server shutdown might have been caused by maintenance or other actions to the underlying hardware.
-In such cases UpCloud will always notify affected customers via the email used to register, it is important that you keep your contact details up to date so that you’ll receive the notification.
-You can check and update your contact information in your UpCloud control panel at your contact details.
+In such cases, UpCloud will always notify affected customers via the email used to register.
+It is important that you keep your contact details up to date so that you’ll receive the notification.
+You can check and update your contact information in your UpCloud Control Panel using your contact details.

-Another source for information on the UpCloud services can be found at http://status.upcloud.com/ where you can subscribe to updates on additional email accounts, SMS notices, and Atom or RSS feeds.
+Another source for information on the UpCloud services is http://status.upcloud.com/, where you can subscribe to updates on additional email accounts, SMS notices, and Atom or RSS feeds.

 Janne Ruostemaa